Protect your horse from sunburn

 Don’t forget about under the chin – a dollop of sunscreen will do the trick!

-Long nosed fly masks are amazing.
-If the nose portion is goopy, just spray it out with a hose and it willd dry quickly.
+Long-nosed fly masks are amazing.
+If the nose area is getting goopy, spray it out with the jet setting of your hose nozzle.

 - Use caution if you are clipping legs to reveal amazing chrome markings, if your horse goes out a lot, these legs can be burned also.
 If you can, keep the leg hair, or try and use a clipper blade that leaves more hair.
 You can learn about clipper blades here.

 - For paints and pinto horses with a lot of white on their bodies, use a flysheet also!
 This will also help with general cleanliness and (logically) flies.
 Fly sheets are often lightweight and thin, and if you use a white one this will help reflect the heat of the sun away.

 - Consider turning your horse out overnight instead of during the day.
 Or use the pastures with more trees and shade.
 If your horse has a dry lot, you can strategically place food under shaded areas.

 - It might be sunburn, it might be scratches or other dermatitis infection of your horse’s skin.
 Anything that doesn’t clear up in a few days by being clean, dry, and covered warrants a call to your Veterinarian.

 - Sunburn also looks a lot like photosensitivity.
 This extremely painful condition is caused when a horse’s body is triggered by UV light to burn and blister from the inside out.
 It’s possibly due to something your horse ate, it’s also closely related to liver problems, and thus can be very dangerous.
 Did I mention painful?
 Your vet is the one to help you on this!

 If you want to easily shop for horse supplies, you can click these links.
 As an Amazon Associate, I earn from qualifying purchases, which are not a penny more for you.
 I couldn’t be more grateful for your support!